cloudfoundry/routing-release/PULL_REQUEST_TEMPLATE.md

 * An explanation of the use cases your change solves

+* Instructions to functionally test the behavior change using operator interfaces (BOSH manifest, logs, curl, and metrics)

+* Expected result after the change

+* Current result before the change

 * Links to any other associated PRs

 * [ ] I have viewed signed and have submitted the Contributor License Agreement